searchspring/snap/packages/snap-controller/README.md

 #### Non-Hierarchy Config
-If using fields that are not of hierarchy type, `levels` is not required
+If using fields that are not of hierarchy type, `levels` are not required

 ```typescript
 const finderConfig: FinderControllerConfig = {